 1. Star Wars: Hyperspace Lounge

 Ship: Disney Wish

-Disney Wish is barely out of the gate, and we’re already hyped about the Star Wars: Hyperspace Lounge onboard.
-To be honest, we’ve been psyched for it since Disney first revealed details last spring!
+Disney Cruise Line‘s Disney Wish is barely out of the gate, and we’re already hyped about the Star Wars: Hyperspace Lounge on board.
+We’ve been psyched for it since Disney first revealed its details last spring!

-Styled as a luxurious spaceship, this themed bar offers signature beverages inspired by the Star Wars movies, as well as interactive tastings.
-Virtual “windows” offer glimpses into the vast galaxy, where patrons might catch famous spaceships fly by, and also visit locales like Batuu and Tatooine.
+Styled as a luxurious spaceship, this themed bar offers signature beverages inspired by Star Wars movies and interactive tastings.
+Virtual “windows” offer glimpses into the vast galaxy, where you’ll see famous spaceships flying by and locales like Batuu and Tatooine.
 As far as watering holes at sea go, this has to be one of the most unique ones thus far!